mavas/mavas/RecentProblems.md

 ## www.TellyFabric.com

-- **Strong and custom search functionality**.
+- **High quality search functionality**.
 There is lots of text-based information, and the information dealt with is particularly suited for high quality searching.
 Whoosh will be used.

 - **Strong language support**.
 Lots of members of the public from different backgrounds will need to use the system.
 Django's support will be 100% used.